Frequently asked questions about PIFELTRO

 • Diabetes

-Whether you take over-the-counter or prescription medicines for other conditions, it is important to talk to your doctor about all of your medicines before starting treatment with PIFELTRO.
+Whether you take over-the-counter or healthcare provider prescription medicines for other conditions, it is important to talk to your healthcare provider about all of your medicines before starting treatment with PIFELTRO.

 What are the possible side effects of PIFELTRO?